kafka-learn/kafka-doc/docs/documentations/kafka_streams/develop/dsl-api.md

 任何流和表都可以（连续地）写回Kafka主题。正如我们下面将要详细描述的那样，根据具体情况，输出数据可能会在前往Kafka的途中重新分区。

-Writing to Kafka	Description
-To
+* **Writing to Kafka**

+    * **To**

-KStream -> void
+        * KStream -> void

+	        * **Description**

-Terminal operation.
-Write the records to a Kafka topic.
-(KStream details)
+                **Terminal operation.** Write the records to a Kafka topic. ([KStream details](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#to(java.lang.String)))

                 When to provide serdes explicitly:

-If you do not specify SerDes explicitly, the default SerDes from the configuration are used.
+                * If you do not specify SerDes explicitly, the default SerDes from the [configuration](http://kafka.apache.org/11/documentation/streams/developer-guide/config-streams.html#streams-developer-guide-configuration) are used.

-You must specify SerDes explicitly via the Produced class if the key and/or value types of the KStream do not match the configured default SerDes.
+                * You **must specify SerDes explicitly** via the `Produced` class if the key and/or value types of the `KStream` do not match the configured default SerDes.

-See Data Types and Serialization for information about configuring default SerDes, available SerDes, and implementing your own custom SerDes.
+                * See [Data Types and Serialization](http://kafka.apache.org/11/documentation/streams/developer-guide/datatypes.html#streams-developer-guide-serdes) for information about configuring default SerDes, available SerDes, and implementing your own custom SerDes.

-A variant of to exists that enables you to specify how the data is produced by using a Produced instance to specify, for example, a StreamPartitioner that gives you control over how output records are distributed across the partitions of the output topic.
+                A variant of `to` exists that enables you to specify how the data is produced by using a `Produced` instance to specify, for example, a `StreamPartitioner` that gives you control over how output records are distributed across the partitions of the output topic.

+                ```java
                 KStream<String, Long> stream = ...;
                 KTable<String, Long> table = ...;

                 // Write the stream to the output topic, using the configured default key
-// and value serdes of your `StreamsConfig`. stream.to("my-stream-output-topic");
+                // and value serdes of your `StreamsConfig`.
+                stream.to("my-stream-output-topic");

                 // Same for table
                 table.to("my-table-output-topic");

                 // Write the stream to the output topic, using explicit key and value serdes,
-// (thus overriding the defaults of your `StreamsConfig`). stream.to("my-stream-output-topic", Produced.with(Serdes.String(), Serdes.Long());
+                // (thus overriding the defaults of your `StreamsConfig`).
+                stream.to("my-stream-output-topic", Produced.with(Serdes.String(), Serdes.Long());
+                ```

-Causes data re-partitioning if any of the following conditions is true:
+                **Causes data re-partitioning if any of the following conditions is true:**

-If the output topic has a different number of partitions than the stream/table.
+                1. If the output topic has a different number of partitions than the stream/table.

-If the KStream was marked for re-partitioning.
+                2. If the KStream was marked for re-partitioning.

-If you provide a custom StreamPartitioner to explicitly control how to distribute the output records across the partitions of the output topic.
+                3. If you provide a custom StreamPartitioner to explicitly control how to distribute the output records across the partitions of the output topic.

-If the key of an output record is null.
+                4. If the key of an output record is null.

-Through
+    * **Through**

-KStream -> KStream
+        * KStream -> KStream

-KTable -> KTable
+        * KTable -> KTable

+	        * **Description**

                 Write the records to a Kafka topic and create a new stream/table from that topic.
-Essentially a shorthand for KStream#to() followed by StreamsBuilder#stream(), same for tables.
-(KStream details)
+Essentially a shorthand for `KStream#to()` followed by `StreamsBuilder#stream()`, same for tables. ([KStream details](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#through(java.lang.String)))

                 When to provide SerDes explicitly:

-If you do not specify SerDes explicitly, the default SerDes from the configuration are used.
+                * If you do not specify SerDes explicitly, the default SerDes from the [configuration](http://kafka.apache.org/11/documentation/streams/developer-guide/config-streams.html#streams-developer-guide-configuration) are used.

-You must specify SerDes explicitly if the key and/or value types of the KStream or KTable do not match the configured default SerDes.
+                * You **must specify SerDes explicitly** if the key and/or value types of the `KStream` or `KTable` do not match the configured default SerDes.

-See Data Types and Serialization for information about configuring default SerDes, available SerDes, and implementing your own custom SerDes.
+                * See [Data Types and Serialization](http://kafka.apache.org/11/documentation/streams/developer-guide/datatypes.html#streams-developer-guide-serdes) for information about configuring default SerDes, available SerDes, and implementing your own custom SerDes.

-A variant of through exists that enables you to specify how the data is produced by using a Produced instance to specify, for example, a StreamPartitioner that gives you control over how output records are distributed across the partitions of the output topic.
+                A variant of `through` exists that enables you to specify how the data is produced by using a `Produced` instance to specify, for example, a `StreamPartitioner` that gives you control over how output records are distributed across the partitions of the output topic.

+                ```java
                 StreamsBuilder builder = ...;
                 KStream<String, Long> stream = ...;
                 KTable<String, Long> table = ...;

                 // Variant 1: Imagine that your application needs to continue reading and processing
                 // the records after they have been written to a topic via ``to()``.
 Here, one option
                 // is to write to an output topic, then read from the same topic by constructing a
-// new stream from it, and then begin processing it (here: via `map`, for example). stream.to("my-stream-output-topic");
+                // new stream from it, and then begin processing it (here: via `map`, for example).
+                stream.to("my-stream-output-topic");
                 KStream<String, Long> newStream = builder.stream("my-stream-output-topic").map(...);

                 // Variant 2 (better): Since the above is a common pattern, the DSL provides the
                 // convenience method ``through`` that is equivalent to the code above.
                 // Note that you may need to specify key and value serdes explicitly, which is
                 // not shown in this simple example.
                 KStream<String, Long> newStream = stream.through("user-clicks-topic").map(...);

-// ``through`` is also available for tables KTable<String, Long> newTable = table.through("my-table-output-topic").map(...);
+                // ``through`` is also available for tables
+                KTable<String, Long> newTable = table.through("my-table-output-topic").map(...);
+                ```

-Causes data re-partitioning if any of the following conditions is true:
+                **Causes data re-partitioning if any of the following conditions is true:**

-If the output topic has a different number of partitions than the stream/table.
+                1. If the output topic has a different number of partitions than the stream/table.

-If the KStream was marked for re-partitioning.
+                2. If the KStream was marked for re-partitioning.

-If you provide a custom StreamPartitioner to explicitly control how to distribute the output records across the partitions of the output topic.
+                3. If you provide a custom StreamPartitioner to explicitly control how to distribute the output records across the partitions of the output topic.

-If the key of an output record is null.
+                4. If the key of an output record is null.

 ### Note